GraphiteAI/Graphite-Subnet/docs/validator.md

 ## Running a Synthetic Validator
 Synthetic validators generate randomly generated graph problems by using a binned distribution to select the size of the problem (number of nodes), followed by sampling from a uniform distribution to populate either the coordinates or edges between the nodes.

 These problems are then sent to miners to challenge them.
-Running a synthetic validator is as simple as executing **one** of the following instructions:
+Running a synthetic validator is as simple as executing <ins>**one**</ins> of the following instructions:
 <br>

 ### Running the Validator